kohler/hotcrp/devel/apidoc/reviews.md

   evaluated with `reviewer` as its viewpoint, and returns only matching reviews.

 * param ?q search_string: Search selecting submissions whose reviews to return.
 Required unless `p` is given.
-* param ?t search_collection: Search collection for `q`; defaults to the submissions the caller can view.
+* param ?t search_scope: Scope of search; defaults to the submissions the caller can view.

     * default viewable
 * param ?p pid: Return reviews of this single submission instead of running a search.